alces-software/knowledgebase/docs/source/infrastructure/infrastructure-considerations.rst

 A VM platform provides an additional layer of isolation between services.
 This can allow for services to be configured, migrated and modified without potentially effecting other services.

-There are a few solutions for hosting virtual machines, including:
+There are a number of solutions for hosting virtual machines, including:

-  - VirtualBox
-  - KVM
-  - Xen
+  - Open-source solutions (e.g. VirtualBox, KVM, Xen)
+  - Commercial solutions (e.g. VMware)

-The above software solutions are similar and can all provide a valid virtualisation platform.
-Further investigation into the ease of use, flexibility and features of the software is recommended to identify the ideal solution for the HPC platform.
+The above software solutions provide similar functionality and can all be used as a valid virtualisation platform.
+Further investigation into the ease of use, flexibility and features of the software is recommended to identify the ideal solution for your HPC platform.

 High Availability VM Platform
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^